MADELINE HOTEL & RESIDENCES

 There’s a reason everybody’s heard of Telluride.
 Avid adventurers and ardent fans of the great outdoors call Telluride their spiritual home, nestled at the end of a lush box canyon, where red rocks rise from the canyon floor, and the snowy peaks of the San Juan Mountains loom majestically ahead.
 You’ll feel right at home with our relaxed mountain lifestyle—and with your professional colleagues.

-CEUs from lectures by prominent nurse anesthesia leaders
+CEUs from lectures by prominent nurse anesthesia/practitioner leaders

 This will be intimate with limited registration and accommodations!